psaikido/hugle.uk/pages/prose/Thesium/index.md

 The deep future.
 Gaia's son mourns her dying and casts many seeds onto the winds.
-His hope is to replant the earth and have it grow again.
-To conjure Gaia back to life.
+His hope is to replant the earth and have it grow again, to conjure Gaia back to life.
 He looked for a story that could hold a world together.
 He needed a mythos.